nanoleaningllc/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

   enrolled students and the administrative team.

   Email messages are not sent to every enrolled student.
-Students can opt not to receive email messages through the **Email Settings** link present on their dashboards for each course.
+Students can opt not to receive email messages through the **Email Settings** link, which is present on their dashboards for each course.
 Email messages are not sent to these students.
 In addition, email is not sent to students who are enrolled in the course but who have not yet activated their user accounts.

 When you use the bulk email feature, consider that messages **cannot be cancelled** after they are sent.
-Before you send a message to all course participants, be sure to review each draft carefully, and send the message to yourself for thorough testing.
+Before you send a message to all course participants, be sure to review each draft carefully, and send the message to yourself first for thorough testing.

 .. _Send_Bulk_Email: